Belgium in World War I: Internal politics

 The prewar Catholic ministry remained in office as a government in exile with Charles de Broqueville continuing as prime minister and also taking on the war portfolio.
-Viscount Julien Davignon continued as foreign minister until 1917, when de Broqueville gave up the war ministry and took over foreign affairs.
+Viscount Julien Davignon continued as foreign minister until his death in March 1916, when de Broqueville gave up the war ministry and took over foreign affairs.
 The government was broadened to include all parties, as politics were suspended for the duration; of course, no elections were possible.
 The two main opposition leaders, Paul Hymans of the Liberals and Emile Vandervelde of the Labour party, became ministers without portfolio in 1914.
 In a cabinet shakeup in May 1918, de Broqueville was excluded altogether.
 The government was based in the French city of Le Havre, but communications with the people behind German lines were difficult and roundabout.
 The government in exile did not govern Belgium, and so its politicians instead squabbled endlessly, and plotted unrealistic foreign policy moves, such as the annexation of Luxembourg or a slice of the Netherlands after the war.

 Belgium was not officially one of the Allies.
 In turn they did not consult with Belgium, but Britain, France and Russia formally pledged in 1916 that "when the moment comes, the Belgian government will be called to participate in the peace negotiations and that they will not put an end to the hostilities unless Belgium is re-established in its political and economic independence and largely indemnified for the damage which she has undergone.
 They will lend their aid to Belgium to assure her commercial and financial rehabilitation."